 Protect Yourself From Internet Fraud

-Edited by Debbie, Anonymous, Clownz, Rebecca M.
+Edited by Debbie, Clownz, Rebecca M., Maria Quinney

 William, a retired teacher in the U.S.A., got an email that he thought was from his internet service provider.
 It stated that his billing information had been lost.
 He filled out the attached form and mailed it back to them.
 He didn't know it, but his personal information went to a criminal in Queens, New York.
 The offender used his credit card number to buy a photo ID printer on the internet.
 This email that he received was one of 100,000 that was sent out.
 Investigators reported that about 100 people responded and were fooled.

 Sadly, internet fraud is common.
 These threats continue costing consumers billions in damage.
 The number of virus attacks have increased since last year.
 Many households are reporting numerous problems.
 Many fraudulent contacts on the internet take place through the email.
 Some are called phishing emails.
 Like baiting a fish, they lure the person to give his password, credit card information, or bank account to a real looking but fake web site.
 Con men may get your email address by using a computer program called an email extractor.
 Some phishing emails can accomplish what they intend even if you do not enter your information.
-When you act to open up an email they can insert spy software.
+When you act to open up an email they can insert malware.
 These programs can record your computer activity.
 Some of them log keystrokes in order to steal your passwords and personal information.
 Others will direct you to a fraud site.
 What can you do to protect yourself?

 Watch for suspicious links in your emails.
 A Trojan horse,(virus) can provide backdoor access to your computer system, which may allow scammers to get your private information.
-Pornographic sites, websites offering software from an a source you do not know, and social networking sites are also places where con men get to personal data and plant spy programs to steal information.
+Pornographic sites, websites offering software from an a source you do not know, and social networking sites are also places where con men get to personal data and plant malware programs to steal information.
 Stay away from emails that promise money that is too good to be true!
 If you are looking for a job on the internet, be careful.
 Con People will use fake online sites to take registration fees and even personal financial information.
 Thieves are now smart enough to get into the databases of companies or financial institutions and steal data.
 In the year 2007, criminals hacked the computer systems of a department store chain in the U.S., and got information from millions of people's records, including credit cards.
 In Nigeria, criminals got into the data of many banks and got away with stealing 1.5 million personal identification numbers to withdraw money from ATM machines.

 TO PROTECT YOURSELF FROM BEING A TARGET OF FRAUD, TAKE THE FOLLOWING STEPS: